When To Use FREE Sunshine Instead Of Kitchen Appliances

 • Heat from oven transfers to inside space,

-• Air conditioning has to attempt to lower inside temperatures.
+• Air conditioning has to attempt to lower inside temperatures to compensate.

-In the hot summertime I’m trying to keep cooking heat outside.
-Why not save the heat-producing chores to the sun – a free, natural resource.
-Here’s how I most often use it:
+So during the hot summertime I’m trying to keep cooking heat outside.
+Why not save the heat-producing chores for the sun – a free, natural resource.

-Aaaaahhhhh Sun Tea.
-There’s nothing quite as refreshing as coming in from the pastures on a hot summer’s day and enjoying an icy cold glass of sun tea.
+There’s nothing quite as refreshing as enjoying an icy cold glass of sun tea.

 I fill a large repurposed picante sauce jar with water and add a tea bag, then set it in the sun for a few hours.
 And there ya go – Sun Tea brewed using only the power of the sun.